WinVector/data_algebra/README.md

-What comes back is: one row per subject, with the highest per-subject diagnosis and the estimated probabilty.
+What comes back is: one row per subject, with the highest per-subject diagnosis and the estimated probability.
 Again, the math of this is outside the scope of this note (think of that as something coming from a specification)- the ability to write such a pipeline is our actual topic.

 The hope is that the `data_algebra` pipeline is easier to read, write, and maintain than the `SQL` query.
 If we wanted to change the calculation we would just add a stage to the `data_algebra` pipeline and then regenerate the `SQL` query.